-CIC’s elementary division has one class per grade level from Pre-Nursery (2 and 3 year olds) to Grade 5 (10 and 11 year-olds).
+CIC’s elementary division has one class per grade level from Nursery (3 year olds) to Grade 5 (10 and 11 year-olds).
 The students are served by a faculty of 20 teachers and 7 full-time assistants.

 The elementary curriculum is standards-based and each grade level has specified learning outcomes for each subject area.
 CIC is utilizing standards published by McRel International.
 These standards allow not only a focus on academic rigor, but also personalization of learning.

 CIC implements an inquiry based curriculum.
 This means that each grade level from Kindergarten – Grade 5 will be teaching 6 transdisciplinary units of inquiry within each academic year (6-10 weeks per unit).
 It starts at N and PK by teachers teaching four of these units.
 Each transdisciplinary unit corresponds with one of the themes below:

 - Where we are in time and place